 Indeed, the location of the carpal bones relative to the access site facilitates hemostasis with light compression, thereby providing an advantage over proximal radial access (PRA) at the wrist.
 The radius bone is at an oblique angle relative to the radial artery (Figure 1), versus the horizontal plane of the carpal bones, making PRA hemostasis less effective and more prone to bleeding.
 As a result, hemostatic wrist bands require twice the amount of air to compress and achieve homeostasis after PRA compared with DRA.

 Figure 1.
-Puncturing at the distal site offers advantages in terms of anatomy, as the radius bone is oblique to the radial artery (left – yellow arrows), whereas the carpal bone is horizontal to the radial artery at the wrist (right – white arrow).
+Puncturing at the distal site offers advantages in terms of anatomy, as the radius bone is oblique to the radial artery (left – yellow arrows), whereas the carpal bone is horizontal to the radial artery at the wrist (right – yellow arrow).

 Lower Rate of Occlusion Using Distal Radial Access